johlju/PublishCodeCovCoverage/docs/usage.md

     codecovToken: $(MY_SECRET_TOKEN) # reference a pipeline variable or add the token as string
 ```

-This example demonstrates passing the Codecov token directly as an input parameter instead of as an environment variable.
-Using the `codecovToken` input parameter provides an alternative way to supply the token.
+This example re-uses the directory upload scenario from previous examples but passes the token via the `codecovToken` input parameter instead of using an environment variable.
 This approach will override any token set in the environment variable and will also remove the environment variable when the task exits.

 ## How it works